 It does this by reacting to light.
 For example, when it’s dark, melatonin production spikes and signals to the brain that it’s time to sleep.
 Light, on the other hand, halts melatonin production and increases our alertness.

 These cues should naturally align our sleep-wake cycle with day and nighttime.
-However, in our modern age, superficial light can often get in the way of this – for example when we use electronic devices before bed, which can spike melatonin levels and trick the brain into thinking it’s daytime.
+However, in our modern age, artificial light can often get in the way of this.
+For example, using electronic devices before bed can spike melatonin levels and trick the brain into thinking it’s daytime.

 What lifestyle changes can help regulate my circadian rhythm?